-With springtime in bloom, The Foxley Docket speaks to one of the most naturally focuses British skincare brands out there.
+With springtime in bloom, The Foxley Docket speaks to Betty Hula skincare, one of the most naturally focused British skincare brands out there.

 In a conversation with Lisa Swaine, founder of Hawaiian themed British brand, Betty Hula, we talk about the return dusting powder and how this brand takes influence from the Central Pacific, but crafts everything in Yorkshire.

-The Foxley Docket: We like to get to know the people behind the brands, so what is your position at Betty Hula and what do you do?
+The Foxley Docket: We like to get to know the people behind the brand.
+So, what is your position at Betty Hula and what do you do?

 Lisa Swaine: Like most people who have their own company, I do a bit of everything!
 I am the one that talks to customers, works on our stand at any shows we do, makes sure we have enough stock in, makes some of our products, and obviously makes the brews.